supervisely-ecosystem/3d-track-interpolation/README.md

 # Overview

 This app is used to track the movement and position of 3D bounding boxes within a point cloud.
-This application uses spline interpolation to estimate the position of an object between two known data points in order to accurately track its movement over time.
+The application uses spline interpolation to estimate the position of an object between two known data points in order to accurately track its movement over time.

 # How To Run